sergeyfarin/pyqt-fit/docs/mod_kde_methods.rst

 .. autofunction:: generate_grid

 .. autoclass:: KDE1DMethod

-   :members: unbounded, __call__, default_grid, grid, __str__
+   The following methods are interface methods that should be overriden with ones specific to the implemented method.
+   Each method will be called as a normal method.
+Any static or class method here is purely for convenience.

+   .. automethod:: fit

+   .. automethod:: pdf

+   .. automethod:: __call__

+   .. automethod:: grid

+   .. automethod:: cdf

+   .. automethod:: cdf_grid

+   .. automethod:: icdf

+   .. automethod:: icdf_grid

+   .. automethod:: sf

+   .. automethod:: sf_grid

+   .. automethod:: isf

+   .. automethod:: isf_grid

+   .. automethod:: hazard

+   .. automethod:: hazard_grid

+   .. automethod:: cumhazard

+   .. automethod:: cumhazard_grid

+   .. attribute:: name

+      :type: str
+      Specify a human-readable name for the method, for presentation purposes.

+   But the class also provide a number of utility methods to help implementing you own:

+   .. automethod:: numeric_cdf

+   .. automethod:: numeric_cdf_grid

 Estimation methods
 ``````````````````
 Here are the methods implemented in pyqt_fit.
-To access these methods, the simplest is to use the instances provided:
+To access these methods, the simplest is to use the instances provided.

 .. py:data:: renormalization